usdot-jpo-ode/wzdx/data-tables/road_events.md

 This table is related to the [types_of_work](/data-tables/types_of_work.md) table; For each record in the road_events table there may exist zero or more records in the types_of_work table.
 The road_event_id field acts as the foreign key in the types_of_work table.

-This table is related to the [lanes](/data-tables/lanes.md) table; For each record in the road_events table there may exists one or more records in the lanes table.
+This table is related to the [lanes](/data-tables/lanes.md) table; For each record in the road_events table there may exist one or more records in the lanes table.
 The road_event_id field acts as the foreign key in the lanes table.

 #### road_events table